nystudio107/retour/README.md

 * **Pattern Match Type** - What type of matching should be done with the Legacy URL Pattern.
 Details on RegEx matching can be found at [regexr.com](http://regexr.com) If a plugin provides a custom matching function, you can select it here.
 * **Redirect Type** - Select whether the redirect should be permanent or temporary.

-Note: if you add a Retour Redirect FieldType to an existing Section, or you import data from a foreign source into a Section with a Retour Redirect FieldType, the default values you set for the Retour Redirect FieldType will not be propagated to the entry yet.
-To cause that to happen, go to **Settings->Sections->** then click on the Section to edit it, and hit **Save**.
-This will cause all of the entries in that section to be re-saved.
+**Note:** if you add a Retour Redirect FieldType to an existing Section, or you import data from a foreign source into a Section with a Retour Redirect FieldType, the default values you set for the Retour Redirect FieldType will not be propagated to the entry yet.
+To cause that to happen, go to **Settings->Sections** then click on the Section to edit it, and hit **Save**.
+This will cause all of the entries in that section to be re-saved, and Retour will fill in the default field values.

 ## Static Redirects